7heo/sutom/README.md

 > since it is technically a "misplaced" letter, not an "invalid" one.

 > [!NOTE]
-> *Nota Bene: a "misplaced" letter having a "match" elsewhere in the pattern
+> *Nota Bene: The game reporting a "misplaced" letter that also has a "match"
-> means that there are two occurrences of that specific letter.
-There is
+> elsewhere in the pattern means that there are two occurrences of that
-> currently no way to represent that in this cheat script.
-One way would be to
+> specific letter.
+There is currently no way to represent that in this cheat
-> input the letter twice in a single mismatched pattern, and another way would
+> script.
+One way would be to input the letter twice in a single mismatched
-> be to introduce a new flag to set the number of known occurrences per letter.
+> pattern, and another way would be to introduce a new flag to set the number
-> However, given the low incidence of that scenario, and the relatively high
+> of known occurrences per letter.
+However, given the low incidence of that
-> effort in implementation, I have elected not to implement it.*
+> scenario, and the relatively high effort in implementation, I have elected
+> not to implement it.*

 So, let's add the `N` letter (which is entirely absent) to the `-n` argument, and the second `O` letter to a second "misplaced" argument: